viodotcom/vio-app-assignment/INSTRUCTIONS.md

 ### Time to spend on the assignment ⏳

 We don't assign a fixed time deadline for it, but after you’ve read the assignment, please let us know when you’re planning to complete it.
 After you complete the assignment we'll review it internally.
+As said, feel free to make some concessions under time pressure. **Please, [document your concessions and decisions](DOCUMENTATION.md) before sharing the assignment with us.**

+### Next steps 🔜

+After receiving your solution to the assignment, we are going to perform a code review.
+You should receive our communication in a few days after delivering it.

-- if we evaluate it to be positive, we'll schedule a technical interview to discuss the results together
+- if we evaluate your assignment positively, we'll schedule a technical interview to discuss the results together
 - if we evaluate otherwise, we'll share our feedback and findings with you

-As said, feel free to make some concessions under time pressure. **Please, [document your concessions and decisions](DOCUMENTATION.md) before sharing the assignment with us.**

 ### Business requirements